XxRxmtxX/Lich-s-Decorations-Plushie-/README.md

 This mod adds many new dolls / plushies / wall-hanged flags into the game for player to use for decorating houses or keep company in long journeys.
 ## Planed Decorations (to be added):
 1. Paintings
-2. mini Flags
-3. Maps
+2. Maps
-4. Silverware / Goldware
+3. Silverware / Goldware

 ### for items suggestion to be added, message me on the discord modding channel. @xxxDestructionLord79xxx
 ## Items Spawning Regions